amir141592/Samurai-Project/projects/samurai-button/README.md

 - Passing a function to button that executes on button click ✅
 - Automatically detecting right text color for button based on background color ✅
 - Automatically detecting right hover effect color based on
-  color and background color
+  color and background color ✅
 - Adding support for i18n (Internationalization) ✅
-- Implementing ARIA support for people using AT
+- Implementing ARIA support for people using AT ✅

 ## Developer Words

 I learned programming for free on the web.
 Now I want to return
 the love to programmers community.
 I plan to make a free UI kit for
-angular and this package is one of many free packages i will publish on npm.
+angular and this package is one of many free packages I will publish on npm.

 ## Contributors